LangGraph

 Bottom Line Up Front

-LangGraph is a low-level orchestration framework and runtime for building and deploying long-running, stateful agents.
-It provides core capabilities like durable execution, human-in-the-loop interactions, and comprehensive memory management.
-While it integrates seamlessly with LangChain components, it can be used independently for fine-grained control over agent workflows.
+LangGraph is a low-level Python framework for orchestrating stateful, long-running AI agents using a graph-based approach.
+It focuses on capabilities like durable execution, comprehensive memory, and human-in-the-loop interactions.
+While it integrates with LangChain components, it provides fine-grained control for complex agent designs.

 Best For

-Building lightweight, Python-first agentic AI applications, including real-time voice agents.
+Building production-ready, Python-first agentic AI applications, including low-latency voice agents.

 Avoid If